 • No foreign transaction fees (making this a handy card for world travelers)

-• Travel benefits like travel accident insurance, access to the Capital One Travel portal and 24-hours travel assistance
+• Travel benefits like travel accident insurance, access to the Capital One Travel portal and 24-hour travel assistance services

-• Shopping protections like extended warranty coverage and 24-hour concierge services
+• Shopping protections like extended warranty coverage and complimentary concierge services

-• Security protections like $0 fraud liability, virtual card numbers from Eno for online purchases, CreditWise credit monitoring and security alerts
+• Security protections like $0 fraud liability, virtual card numbers (from Eno), CreditWise credit monitoring and security alerts

 • Access to exclusive experiences via Capital One Dining and Capital One Entertainment

-The Capital One SavorOne card also has a 0 percent intro APR offer for purchases and balance transfers for the first 15 months (19.24 percent to 29.24 percent variable APR after).
-The lengthy 0 percent intro APR for purchases and balance transfers can help you consolidate and pay off debt from other high-interest credit cards or purchase and pay for an expensive item.
-Just remember to finish paying anything off before the 0 percent APR period ends to avoid paying interest.
-Also, keep in mind that a balance transfer fee of 3 percent (or $10, whichever is higher) applies for balance transfers.
+The Capital One SavorOne card also has a 0 percent intro APR offer on purchases and balance transfers for the first 15 months (19.99 percent to 29.99 percent variable APR after).
+This lengthy intro APR offer for purchases and balance transfers can help you consolidate and pay off debt or purchase and pay for an expensive item over time.

-When is the Capital One SavorOne Cash Rewards Card not worth it?
+When is the Capital One SavorOne not worth it?

-So if you usually carry a credit card balance, you might want to look for a card with a lower variable APR that will save you more money, even if it doesn’t feature any rewards (although some low-interest cards still do).
+So, if you intend to carry a credit card balance long-term (after the intro APR offers end), you might want to look for a card with a lower variable APR that will save you more money, even if it doesn’t feature any rewards (although some low-interest cards still do).

 Another reason the Capital One SavorOne card might not be worth it is if you’re a power spender.
 For example, there are more rewarding cash back cards out there, like the Blue Cash Preferred® Card from American Express, albeit with an annual fee.

-The Blue Cash Preferred Card’s usual $95 annual fee ($0 intro annual fee in the first year) buys you more rewards, like 6 percent cash back on U.S. supermarkets (up to $6,000 per year, then 1 percent), 6 percent back on select U.S. streaming subscriptions, 3 percent cash back on transit, 3 percent back on U.S. gas station purchases and 1 percent back on all other purchases.
+The Blue Cash Preferred Card’s usual $95 annual fee ($0 intro annual fee for the first year) offers higher rewards, including 6 percent cash back on U.S. supermarkets (on up to $6,000 per year, then 1 percent), 6 percent cash back on select U.S. streaming subscriptions, 3 percent cash back on transit, 3 percent cash back on U.S. gas station purchases and 1 percent cash back on all other purchases.

-The Blue Cash Preferred Card also offers a higher welcome bonus of $250 for new cardholders, but you’ll have to spend $3,000 in the first six months of account opening to earn it.
-But, for a power spender that spends at least $500 per month on a credit card, this would be easy to attain.
+The Blue Cash Preferred Card also offers a higher welcome bonus of $250 (in the form of a statement credit) for new cardholders, but you’ll have to spend $3,000 in the first six months of account opening to earn it.
+But for a power spender, this requirement should be easy to attain.

 If you spend a lot on dining, groceries, streaming services and entertainment, you’ll love the Capital One SavorOne.
 And since this is a no-annual-fee card, you’ll never feel the pressure to close it to save money on an annual fee.